Find in India

 International Civil Aviation Organization (ICAO)

-The International Civil Aviation Organization (ICAO) is a specialized agency that coordinates the techniques and principles of International Air Navigation, and plans the development of air transport to ensure growth and safety.
-Basically, it was established to promote the safety and development of international civil aviation.
-ICAO is led by a Secretary General, who works together with a Council of 36 member states.
-Aviation security has become a very important issue since 1944.
-This ICAO code is a four-letter code used to identify different airports and all other aeronautical facilities all across the world.
-This code is assigned by ICAO, which is important for flight planning and communication.
+ICAO is managed by a Secretary General, who works together with a Council of 36 member states.
+One of ICAO’s important contributions is the four-letter airport code system, which is used to identify different airports and all other aeronautical facilities all across the world.
 This four-letter code is mainly used by flight planners, traffic controllers, and in technical documentation.

 Call to our Aviation expert for counseling